indiradatta5/quixo/README.md

-QUIXO
 QUIXO is a strategic board game implemented in Python where two players take turns to select cubes and create a line of 5 cubes displaying their symbol (cross or circle) in a horizontal, vertical, or diagonal direction to win.

-Table of Contents
-Features
-How to Play
-Game Modes
-Instructions
-Contributing
-License
-Features
 Player vs. Player: Play against a friend in the same room.

 Player vs. Computer: Challenge the computer at different difficulty levels.